 When did it all begin?

 Before taking the survey below, let's discuss the change from analogue technology to digital, which was called the Digital Revolution.
-It began in the late 1950s and lasted through the late 1970s with the adoption and rapid growth of digital computers, digital record keeping and communication technology.
+It began in the late 1950s and lasted through the late 1970s with the adoption and advancement of computers, digital record keeping and communication technology.
 The sweeping changes of the Digital Revolution marked the beginning of the Information Age.

 The switchover from analogue to digital television began in Australia on 1 January, 2001.
 This first took place in Sydney, Melbourne, Brisbane, Adelaide and Perth using DVB-T standards.
 Then, in 2010, the phase-out of analogue PAL transmission commenced and was completed in December 2013.
 Other countries around the world followed Australia in their digital transitions from analogue to digital.

 Without analogue, digital music would not exist.
 Below, read more about each process, their differences, the Cycle of Analogue and Digital, plus how to use MusicEDU to engage your students in both!